-North Dakota has now been using our new student data collection system (LACES) for 20 months.
-Training continues to be offered via individual site audits, group webinars and conference calls.
-Training was provided to all Adult Learning Centers on the NRS changes which took effect July 1, 2012.
-A follow up webinar is slated for December 2012 to address follow up questions/issues and also review the overall PY 2011-2012 NRS tables and data.
+North Dakota has now been using the LACES student data collection system for just over two years.
+Training continues to be offered via monthly/quarterly site audits, group webinars and conference calls.
+Training is regularly provided to all Adult Learning Centers on NRS tables and data.
+As mentioned above, a PD event on the NRS tables, student data and assessment will be held in March 2014.

-As in past years, in collaboration with the North Dakota Association for Lifelong Learning (NDALL), State Leadership provided support and funds for the annual Adult Education Fall Conference held September 12 - 14, 2012.
-The Conference was attended by 95 participants from both the Adult Learning Centers and alternative high schools.
-Conference evaluations were highly positive and additional professional development opportunities will continue to build upon those key concepts of instructional strategies and outcomes.
-The pre-conference session focused on TABE training.
-Key general sessions spotlighted teaching computer literacy and keyboarding in preparation of the new GED and computer-based testing option.
+As in past years, in collaboration with the North Dakota Association for Lifelong Learning (NDALL), State Leadership provided support and funds for the annual Adult Education Fall Conference held September 11 - 13, 2013.
+The Conference was attended by 135 participants from both the Adult Learning Centers and alternative high schools.
+Conference evaluations remain highly positive.
+Key general sessions spotlighted teaching computer literacy and keyboarding, ESL instructional strategies and college and career readiness.

-The State Office continues to monitor all ALCs on a three year schedule; annually if there has been a change in administration, previous monitoring compliance findings or upon request.
+The State Office continues to monitor all Adult Learning Centers on a three year schedule; annually if there has been a change in administration, previous monitoring compliance findings or upon request.
 A self assessment process is used which allows ALCs to evaluate their programs prior to the site visit.
-Seven (7) ALCs have been monitored in 2012.
+Nine (9) ALCs were monitored during the fall of 2013.